ZYenGroupLimited/Geognomo/README.md

 ## About Geognomo Geocoding project

-**Z/Yen** presents four geocoding system as open source to further advancement of algorithm and it's proper and optimized implementation. **Geognomo** itself is a **Django** web application and is integrated with **google map api** to display and work with maps in front-end.
+**Z/Yen** presents four geocoding system as open source for further advancement of algorithm and it's proper and optimized implementation. **Geognomo** itself is a **Django** web application and is integrated with **google map api** to display and work with maps in front-end.
 The open source code acts as basic back-end code which generated all the details required to display it in any front-end of your choice.

 Open sourced **Geocoding** system  is a python project which lies under geocoding source folder.
-It structure is as follows:
+Its structure is as follows:
-- base32.json: It is the json file which acts as the base32 converter to alphabets.
-Alphabets are use for simplicity and memoriability in Geognomo coding systems.
+- base32.json: It is the json file which acts as base32 converter to alphabets.
+Alphabets are used for simplicity and memoriability in Geognomo coding systems.
-- base32_data.py: It loads base32.json file from source directory and return json data for future manipulation.
+- base32_data.py: It loads base32.json file from source directory and returns json data for future manipulation.
-- example.py: If you want to quick start about geo-coding system then this is the starting open.
-It call geo-coding functions and prints result to give you feel of how it works and can be implemented.
+- example.py: If you want a quick start into GeoGnomo, have a look at this python file.
+It calls geo-coding functions and prints result to give you an example of how it works and can be implemented.
 - geocode_decoder: This is the decoder file of QTM, QUTMS geo-coding system.
 - geocode_encoder.py: This file acts as encoder for three different geo-coding system.
 QTM, QRS and QUTMS.
-- geocoding.py: This is the bridge for all geo-coding systems and front-end.
-It communicates with encoder and decoder of different geo coding systems and return the result in json format.
+- geocoding.py: This is the bridge between geo-coding systems and front-end.
+It communicates with encoder and decoder of different geo coding systems and returns the result in json format.
-- integer2base.py: This function convert integer into the binary system.
+- integer2base.py: This function converts integer into the binary system.
-- interactive_example.py: This file contains interactive example: asking user input and print different geo-coding based on input.
+- interactive_example.py: This file contains an interactive example: asks for user input and prints different geo-codes based on the input.
-- qrs_decoder: This is the decoder file of QRS geo-coding system.
+- qrs_decoder: This is the decoder file for QRS geo-coding system.
-- triangle.py: This file is module used inside QTM code to manipulate triangle.
+- triangle.py: This file is the module used inside QTM code to manipulate triangle.
 - vrs_decoder: Decoder for VRS
 - vrs_encoder: Encoder for VRS

 ## Running Geocoding in local machine

-This project is python project so python need to be installed into the local machine.
-We also need git and numpy package.
+This is a python project therefore python needs to be installed into the local machine.
+Git and numpy packages are also needed.
-If you have pip installed you can install numpy as follows:
+If you have pip installed, you can install numpy as follows:

 ```commandline
 # install numpy using pip: